 song.
 When it was created around 1790, it was "probably like a mockery

 of Louis XVI, perhaps as a result of his forced installation in Paris"

 on fans of the revolutionary period?
-But, in spite of the interest of
+These sheet music fans are of

-it is here the verso of the fan that catches the attention of the
+here, this is the verso the fan that attracts the attention of the

 This verso, already described above, has three separate cartouches and texts.
 The central cartouche